Kelvin Hayden: Professional career

-2005 NFL Draft
+Indianapolis Colts

 Hayden was drafted in the second round (60th overall) by the Indianapolis Colts.

-Indianapolis Colts (2005–2010)

-In his second season, Hayden recorded his first career interception in Super Bowl XLI when he took a Rex Grossman pass 56 yards for a touchdown, en route to a Colts 29-17 victory over the Chicago Bears.
-His stats as a Colt were 239 total tackles and 9 interceptions, including three returned for touchdowns.
-Hayden also scored a touchdown on a 26-yard fumble recovery in a game against the Philadelphia Eagles during the 2006 season.
+In his second season, Hayden recorded his first career interception in Super Bowl XLI when he took a Rex Grossman pass 56 yards for a touchdown, en route to a Colts 29–17 victory over the Chicago Bears.
+His stats as a Colt were 239 total tackles and nine interceptions, including three returned for touchdowns.
+Hayden scored a touchdown on a 26-yard fumble recovery in a game against the Philadelphia Eagles during the 2006 season.

-Atlanta Falcons (2011)
+Atlanta Falcons

 Hayden had 16 total tackles and two interceptions during his one-year tenure in Atlanta.

-Chicago Bears (2012–2014)
+Chicago Bears

-On April 5, 2012, he signed with the Chicago Bears on a 1-year contract worth $825,000.
+On April 5, 2012, he signed with the Chicago Bears on a one-year contract worth $825,000.
 In Week 9 against the Tennessee Titans, Hayden recovered two forced fumbles.
 In 2012, Hayden and four other players led the league in defensive fumble recoveries with four.
 Despite becoming an unrestricted free agent in 2013, on March 26, Hayden signed a one-year deal to return to the Bears.
 On August 7, 2013, the Bears announced that Hayden suffered a torn hamstring and would miss the entire 2013 season.
 The injury occurred during Family Fest practice at Soldier Field on August 3, 2013.
 Hayden was eventually placed on injured reserve.
-Hayden became a free agent after the 2013 season, but was resigned on February 28, 2014.
+Hayden became a free agent after the 2013 season but was re-signed on February 28, 2014.
 On August 30, 2014, the Bears waived him along with others during their final roster cuts.
 On September 2, 2014, he was re-signed by the Bears to fill an opening on the roster when wide receiver Marquess Wilson was placed on injured reserve.
 On September 13, 2014, the Bears released him and two others as they needed to fill some depth due to multiple injuries.